 - Here are a few ideas:

 Another game is everyone looks for a license plate that starts with the letter T. Whoever finds it wins and gets to choose the letter or # of the next plate to look for.

 - 16 Toddler busy bags – You can make these yourself before you leave, they are inexpensive and quiet fun.

-- Sing a longs – Bring plenty of CDs that appeal to everyone in the car and when one comes on that everyone should know belt it out together!
+Sing a longs – Bring plenty of CDs that appeal to everyone in the car.
+When one comes on that everyone should know belt it out together!

 - Stencil kits – This is fun for almost anyone over the age of about 5 or so.
 Even teens love to draw and color and nowadays kids don’t see stencils often so it will be new to them!